Selecting an EHR can be daunting.

 To make matters worse, it’s almost impossible to find accurate information surrounding EHR cost, how many employees actually use the system, and the time it takes to choose a system.

-We’ve gathered and analyzed data from 204 EHR projects active in the last year to provide an accurate view of what you can expect when selecting a system.
-Our 2020 EHR project report provides a comprehensive overview of timeframes for selecting EHR, reasons for implementing a new system, and average budgets.
+We’ve gathered and analyzed data from over a hundred EHR projects active in the last year to provide an accurate view of what you can expect when selecting a system.
+Our 2022 EHR project report provides a comprehensive overview of timeframes for selecting EHR, reasons for implementing a new system, and average budgets.

 Quick jump to: